 With the entry into force of the GDPR, the collection of customer and prospect data is becoming more and more regulated and therefore complex.
 However, data collection is essential to qualify your audience and better target your ads and other marketing communications.
 Statistics show indeed that customer retention is 14% higher among companies that invest in big data and analytics.

-Data collection can be done in a formal or playful way — once the new GDPR rules are assimilated 😉 UGC, Kinépolis, Pathé and OCS decided to focus on digital animation with interactive campaigns to collect customer data.
+Data collection can be done in a formal or playful way — once the new GDPR rules are assimilated 😉 UGC, Kinépolis, Pathé decided to focus on digital animation with interactive campaigns to collect customer data.
 The goal: get to know their customers better in order to be able to recommend them in a more relevant and personalized way.
 Here are 4 concrete examples.

 1. Vote campaigns to collect customer data